spacemeshos/testnet-guide/spacemesh0.1.md

 1. Join the Testnet from a Node and a CLI wallet built directly from source code.
 2. Get Smesh coins from a tap.
-3. Browse the Testnet using a block explorer and a dashboard
+3. Browse the Testnet using a block explorer and a dashboard.
-4. Run the App in Wallet-only mode without a Node
+4. Run the App in Wallet-only mode without a Node.
 5. Run a node without producing blocks.

 We plan to introduce these roll out software to support these use cases in subsequent Spacemesh Testnet releases throughout 2020.